JorenVandewalle/MasterMind-AI/README.md

    - Powerpoint

 ### 3. How do we make the Mastermind game in code?
 For this we will start of by making an player versus player masterminde game.
 Just like the real game.
-For more info on the code we used for this press [here](./docs/Codes_Explained/PlayerVsPlayer.ipynb)..
+For more info on the code we used for this press [here](./docs/Codes_Explained/PlayerVsPlayer.ipynb).The code itself can be found here [here](./PlayerVsPlayer/peoplePlay.py)

 ### 4. How do we make the AI to solve this?

-### 5. How can we visualize this game?

 ## Simple step by step